Station: [16] Anish Kapoor, Untitled, 1997

 Steel, polished

-Permanent loan Michael and Eleonore Stoffel Foundation
+On loan from Michael and Eleonore Stoffel Stiftung

 © Stiftung Skulpturenpark Köln, 2015, Foto: Axel Schneider, Frankfurt am Main